-Early Learning Matters week in 2020 will provide educators, families, children and communities with a unique opportunity to think about learning in the time of a pandemic.
+Early Learning Matters week provided educators, families, children and communities with a unique opportunity to think about learning in the time of a pandemic.

 - A time to acknowledge the remarkable contribution of educators, who despite their own stress and high levels of uncertainty in the sector, remained focused on children’s learning and wellbeing.